 If you want to know more about why Google Flutter has chosen Dart as its language, you can take a look at Flutter faq.
 You will discover some amazing things about Dart that you may have not known before.

-Google Flutter Conclusion
+Google Flutter Review Conclusion

-Google Flutter is a very powerful framework that has the tools and libraries to easily help you build your mobile app and bring your ideas to life.
+Our conclusion for this review is that Google Flutter is a very powerful framework that has the tools and libraries to easily help you build your mobile app and bring your ideas to life.
 If you don’t have any mobile development experience, or if you are just trying to build an app that works well on Android and IOs in the fastest way possible, Google Flutter can easily meet your needs.